 Because cricket involves so much skill we often overlook the athleticism of the game, but is there a more athletic and fearsome sight in sports than a fast bowler like Shoiab Aktar, Wes Hall, Jeff Thomson, Waqar Younis, Brett Lee, Imran Khan, Dennis Lillee, Andy Roberts , Mitchell Johnson charging in to bowl to a batsman ?
 What about slip catches ?
 Or how much does it take for a batsman to keep excuting his skills successfully to score a hundred or two, running up and down?

 A lot of cricket is recreational, but cricketers have been among the world’s top athletes, and Gary Sobers was definitely one of the Greatest Athletes ever, right up there with Muhammed Ali, Bruce Lee , Michael Jordan and Usain Bolt.

 You can look up his statistics, here I’ll tell you that as a batsman he is one of the Greatest ever, playing many amazing innings for the West Indies.
 True, often after another alltime great he’s forever linked with, Rohan Kanhai had destroyed the bowlers.
-As a boy at the venerable Bourda Cricket Ground in Georgetown Guyana, I watched with my Dad as Kanhai and Sobers dissected the field with power, grace and beauty to score 150 and 152 respectively.
+As a boy at the venerable Bourda Cricket Ground in Georgetown Guyana, I have a memory of watching with my Dad as Kanhai and Sobers dissected the field with power, grace and beauty to score 150 and 152 respectively.